jina-ai/faq/faq_main.md

 - @alexcg
 - @alt-shreya

-# There's an issue with the FAQ:
+## There's an Issue with this Document
  Missing link?
 Notice a typo?
 Create an issue! [check out our contributing guidelines to know how](https://github.com/jina-ai/jina/blob/master/CONTRIBUTING.md#-bugs-and-issues)